tommyettinger/typing-label/README.md

 (Tommy Ettinger has hijacked the README.md at this point.)

-Other features in TextraTypist include inline images such as emoji, click-able links that go to a URL, click-able words that trigger an event via TypingListener, rotating glyphs in-place (with various effects that use this), stretching/squashing individual glyphs (also used by various effects), named colors that can mix and alter their parts (like `darker dull blue green`), no usage of reflection (useful for Graal Native Images), various ways to adjust fonts to force monospace, change line-height, increase or decrease glyph width, experimental support for justifying text...
+Other features in TextraTypist include inline images such as emoji, click-able links that go to a URL, click-able words that trigger an event via TypingListener, rotating glyphs in-place (with various effects that use this), stretching/squashing individual glyphs (also used by various effects), named colors that can mix and alter their parts (like `darker dull blue green`), no usage of reflection except what Skin uses (useful for Graal Native Images), various ways to adjust fonts to force monospace, change line-height, increase or decrease glyph width, experimental support for justifying text...
 It goes on for a while.

 However, TextraTypist isn't as drop-in compatible as Typing-Label with scene2d.ui support!
-The `TypingLabel` in this library extends
-`Label` from scene2d.ui, while the one in TextraTypist does not, and in fact there's a whole duplicate set of scene2d.ui widgets that use TextraTypist's `Font` class instead of `BitmapFont`.
+The `TypingLabel` in this library extends `Label` from scene2d.ui, while the one in TextraTypist does not, and in fact there's a whole duplicate set of scene2d.ui widgets that use TextraTypist's `Font` class instead of `BitmapFont`.
 These aren't always necessary to use, but they are needed if you need most of the mentioned TextraTypist features, like how a TextraSelectBox can have emoji icons in its text rows.

 A few other features are present in Typing-Label but are absent from TextraTypist.
 TextraTypist uses both square braces and curly brackets for different types of markup, so it doesn't have an easy way to swap out an effect like `{RAINBOW}` and make it use a different syntax, like `<<RAINBOW>>`.
 Typing-Label can do this!
 TextraTypist can, at most, use the alternate syntax `[-RAINBOW]` to be compatible with I18N properties files.

 When gdx-liftoff added effects to warning messages to draw attention to them, it added Typing-Label as a dependency, and it applied smoothly in-place.
 When gdx-liftoff updated to libGDX 1.14.0, Typing-Label wasn't compatible immediately, so the dependency switched to TextraTypist -- because TextraTypist ~~stole~~ built upon mostly the same code as Typing-Label, the needed changes were small.
 Typing-Label should be compatible with libGDX 1.14.0 as of now (at least via JitPack, and probably via a Maven Central release), so this isn't going to be a problem in the future.